GabeScott/standard-works-vault/General Conference/1989 April - Go For It!.md

 This one experience bolstered my confidence, inspired my desire to practice, and led me from that last-to-be-chosen place to become a real contributor to the team.

 We can experience that burst of confidence.
 We can feel that pride of performance.
-A three-word formula will help us: Never Give Up.
+A three-word formula will help us: *Never Give Up.*

 Opposition is ever with us.
 The temptation to detour from our chosen path is at times a daily confrontation.
 Joseph L. Townsend wrote the words of a hymn which we sing frequently:

-Choose the right when a choice is placed before you.
+>Choose the right when a choice is placed before you.

-In the right the Holy Spirit guides;
+>In the right the Holy Spirit guides;

-And its light is forever shining o’er you,
+>And its light is forever shining o’er you,

-When in the right your heart confides.
+>When in the right your heart confides.

-(Hymns, 1985, no. 239.)
+>

 A wise father, speaking to his son, placed the question of choice in a direct setting.
-He counseled, “Son, if you ever find yourself in a place you shouldn’t ought to be—get out!”
-Good advice for a son.
+He counseled, “Son, if you ever find yourself in a place you shouldn’t ought to be—*get out!*” Good advice for a son.
 Good advice for a father, too.

 Altogether too frequently, we are prone to place the blame on Lucifer for every temptation we encounter or every sin we commit.
 The words of the Apostle Paul place in perspective such thinking.
 To the Corinthians, Paul counseled,

-“There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
-(1 Cor.
-10:13.)
+“There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.” ([[1 Corinthians 10.13|1 Cor.
+10:13]].)

 As priesthood holders, we have a responsibility to “stand up and be counted.”
 Some years back, when David Kennedy was appointed as Secretary of the Treasury, a reporter attempted to entrap him with the question: “Mr. Kennedy, do you believe in prayer?”